Anger erupts over Trump's order banning refugees from US

 GERMAN FOREIGN MINISTER SIGMAR GABRIEL

-“‘Love thy neighbor’ is part of this tradition, the act of helping others.”
+“‘Love thy neighbor’ is part of this (American Christian) tradition, the act of helping others.”

 FRENCH FOREIGN MINISTER JEAN-MARC AYRAULT